Sunday, October 19, 2025

 So in those types of situations, unfortunately the evaluator either didn’t get to really experience the child, they didn’t gather enough information, or they really felt that the child should be on kind of a reviewing level where they’re doing well enough, but we’re checking in on them.

-Anybody who needs to meet a goal and actually accomplish a piece of therapy cannot come for one times a month or 30 minutes.
+Anybody who needs to meet a goal and actually accomplish a piece of therapy cannot come for one times a month.
 It’s just not possible.
 There’s not enough consistency.

 Therapy works when it’s consistent.
 A weekly time for a certain amount of time.
 Then the child is involved and committed and so is the therapist.
 And then you can build, last week we did this, we’re gonna do this again, but we’re gonna add this.
 And that’s how you build.
 You get up the ladder and you achieve.

 It’s so important then from the side as a parent to evaluate, okay, the school’s giving me x.
 Fine.
 It’s maybe a little, but it’s better than nothing.
 So now I see my child doing other things that the school didn’t pick up on.
-I’m gonna now also get the private therapy and the two can work together.
-At Kidology, if a parent comes with an IEP from school, I always get a release.
+I’m gonna now also get the private therapy, and the two can work together.

-You’re the expert on your child.
+Tonya: And parents, the piece that I wanna share with you, mom to mom here is, you’re the expert on your child.
 In this situation, you’re going to be that administrator that is working between the two entities, whether it’s private practice and the school, and you’re gonna want to make sure that that communication is happening because your child is the one who’s in the middle.
-You said it’s, it’s gonna be a confusing situation if they’re hearing different things from different, different adults who are speaking into them.
+You said it’s, it’s gonna be a confusing situation if they’re hearing different things from different adults who are speaking into them.

 But you’re the one who can help bring this together.